 4. Maximize your online reviews.

 Review sites like Yelp create a powerful marketing opportunity for small businesses.
 Take control of your online presence by finding your digital advocates, streamlining review requests, and showing off your best testimonials.

 5. Improve website performance.

 - Showcase your business and brand.
 Share reviews from happy customers, interesting content, and anything else that shows how you stand out from the competition.

 - Make it mobile friendly.
-Mobile makes up nearly 50% of the world’s global web traffic.
+Mobile makes up more than half of the world’s global web traffic.
 Google rewards websites who are mobile-friendly by featuring them before those that are not.
 Make sure your website works well across all devices.

 There are lots of things to learn about Google Business Profiles.
 We’ll sum it up by saying you should be sure your business has one, and that it’s accurate.
 It’ll give you a leg up in search results and a new avenue for sharing your brand.

 While you’re at it, take a look around at your online presence on other sites, like YellowPages, Yahoo!, Yelp, Bing, and so on.
 Does all of your information match?
 If not, you’re likely losing business to competition that is easier to find.
 OutboundEngine has a feature that scans your business, syncs your information, and locks it in so you can stay in control of your business all in one place.

 7. Automate your marketing.

 One of the smartest small business marketing strategies a business owner can use is to delegate certain projects.
 Tasks like email marketing, social posts, and creating content are time-consuming but necessary.
 Consider working with a company that takes care of it for you so you can spend your time with clients instead of worrying about marketing.

 8. Create and share video.

 In a report on 2019 marketing trends, more than 50% of participants surveyed said they consume video at least once a week.
 Small business owners should consider including this medium in their marketing strategy to stay competitive.
 Consistently publishing high-quality webinars, YouTube videos, or live stream content can help more prospects find you.

 9. Score speaking engagements.